 ‘Partisan bias in message selection: media gatekeeping of party press releases’ (Political Communication)

 ‘Who gets into the papers?
 Media attention to party communication in election campaigns’ (British Journal of Political Science)

 ‘Fighting for attention: Media coverage of negative campaign messages’ (Party Politics)

 The left-right dimension is widely used by voters and parties as a ‘super-issue’ with flexible, varying meaning.
 In this research, we argue that policy positions on this 'super-issue' are related to 1) positions on sub-dimensions such as the economy and cultural issues and 2) the emphasis that political actors devote to these sub-dimensions.

 We argue that this affects how parties can shift their policy positions and how voters perceive party policy positions on the left-right scale.
 In addition to policy change on individual issues, parties and candidates can change their overall position by increasing their emphasis on certain opinions within an issue dimension.
 Moreover, we analyze the extent to which party policy positions on each subdimension influence party placements on the left-right dimension, and whether the importance of each subdimension depends on the salience of that subdimension to a party, voters, and the party system in general.

-‘It sounds like they are moving: understanding and modelling emphasis-based policy change’ (with Markus Wagner, forthcoming in Political Science Research and Methods)
+‘It sounds like they are moving: understanding and modelling emphasis-based policy change’ (Political Science Research and Methods)

-‘How voters map party policy positions on the left-right scale’ (with Markus Wagner, forthcoming in Party Politics)
+‘How voters map party policy positions on the left-right scale’ (Party Politics)